 Pants were still moderately wide-legged at the beginning of the ’50s, but they quickly narrowed to 17.5 inches wide at the hem.
 They were worn at the waist, higher up than men are used to now.
 Pleats were out of style.
-Flat fronts created a smoother, leaner look with a sharp creased down the center .
-Cuffs were no longer necessary.
-Many chose a plain hem instead.
+Flat fronts created a smoother, leaner look with a sharp crease down the center.
+Cuffs were no longer necessary, and many chose a plain hem instead.
 Since suspenders were on the decline in the ‘50s, suit pants became more fitted at the waist to stay up by themselves.
 Belts were possible, but it was becoming more common to have self belts or continuous waist bands.
 The look was copied from men’s western pants, some with belt backs for a better fit.

 1950s Men’s Dress Shirts and Ties

 In the early years, men’s dress shirts were dull and plain, just like the grey flannel suits.
 White, blue, light pink, mustard yellow, light green, light grey colors in smooth finishes complemented the suits.
 They fit rather wide and baggy (no modern trim fits yet) with a single cuff.
 Cufflinks were optional, but generally too fussy for this simple look.
 Most men’s dress shirts had a single breast pocket.

 The most popular shirt collars started out as straight pointed collars with or without buttons.
 As tie widths and knot shapes moved from narrow to wide to ultra skinny over the decade, so too did the collars.
 A straight spread collar accommodated most of the 1950s ties that had a wide tie knot.
 Narrow straight collars went with standard 3 inch or ultra skinny 2 inch ties.